Understanding Teething in Infants

 Quick Answer

-Yes, teething (daant aana) is completely normal and typically starts around 6 months of age.
+Yes, teething (daant aana) is a normal part of your baby’s development and typically starts around 6 months of age.
 Your baby may be fussy, drool more, and want to chew on everything - this is all part of the natural process.
 While teething can be uncomfortable, it does NOT cause high fever or severe illness.
+Teething does not cause high fever, vomiting, or loose motions — if your baby has these, see a doctor; do not assume it is teething.
 Don’t worry, mummy-papa - this phase will pass!

 Image